vbud/portfolio/slides/03_reusable/00_reusable.md

 I made (and contributed to) several.

-I focused on front-end assets built with Angular.
+I focused on front-end assets built with Angular, and on Intel's CSS framework/tooling.